Emotional labor: Childcare workers

 The skills involved in childcare are often viewed as innate to women, making the components of childcare invisible.
 However, a number of scholars have not only studied the difficulty and skill required for childcare, but also suggested that the emotional labor of childcare is unique and needs to be studied differently.
 Performing emotional labor requires the development of emotional capital, and that can only be developed through experience and reflection.
 Through semi-structured interviews, Edwards (2016) found that there were two components of emotional labor in childcare in addition to Hochschild's original two: emotional consonance and suppression.
 Edwards (2016) defined suppression as hiding emotion and emotional consonance as naturally experiencing the same emotion that one is expected to feel for the job.

-Caring for those with special needs
+Nursing and care workers

-Caring for those with special needs may be paid or unpaid work.
+Emotional Labour demands are high in nursing professions, with compassion being a core component to the provision of patient-centred care and nurses being key individuals responsible for the shift towards patient-centred care.
+There is clear evidence that emotional labour can be of great benefit to both the caregiver and recipient and although many nurses find the profession deeply rewarding, over 65% report experiencing high levels of stress and burnout and a further study of 43,026 participants revealed a burnout rate of 56.0% for nurses, 54.1% for other clinical staff and 45.6% in non-clinical healthcare workers and compassion fatigue being highly prevalent in the field Caring for patients with additional needs may be paid or unpaid labour with carers and family members of the patients often also experiencing a high degree of fatigue and emotional labour expenditure often leading to social isolation and implications for their own health.